nobelk/Islam/Area/Quran/Surah Yunus and Hud.md

 ## Story of Musa and Firaun
 - Just as Firaun led his followers in this world, he will lead his people to hellfire in the next world
-- Do not lean toward people who do julm
+- Do not lean toward people who do zulm
 - Good deeds cause the bad deeds to be taken away
 - Establish daily prayer since it will erase the bad deeds
 - Allah(swt) will not waste the reward of the believers